brainCosby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 3-twofiles : *Display the content of two files at the same time*
 - 4-lastlines : *Display the last 10 lines of a file*
 - 5-firstlines : *Display the first 10 lines of a file*
+- 6-third_line : *Display the 3rd line of a file*
+-